KazanExpress/argocd-terraform-plugin/docs/config.md

 type: Opaque
 ```

-You can use it like this: `argocd-vault-plugin generate /some/path -s vault-configuration`.
+You can use it like this: `argocd-terraform-plugin generate /some/path -s vault-configuration`.

 By default, the secret is assumed to be in the `argocd` namespace.
 However, the namespace containing the secret can be provided by using the format `<namespace>:<name>`